Sarv/dynamic-dashboard/documentation/Dashboard_Module_Functions.md

 ### Key Points to Remember

--   **dashboard_Module_Types** defines the structure and configuration of the visualizations, including which axis is the **mainAxis** and which is the **valueAxis**.
+-   **DASHBOARD_MODULE_TYPES** defines the structure and configuration of the visualizations, including which axis is the **mainAxis** and which is the **valueAxis**.
--   **Dashboard_Module_Functions** defines the functions or operations that can be applied to these axes, ensuring compatibility with the data type and axis frequency.
+-   **DASHBOARD_MODULE_FUNCTIONS** defines the functions or operations that can be applied to these axes, ensuring compatibility with the data type and axis frequency.
 -   The two constants work together to build dynamic queries that process data correctly and display it in the appropriate visual format.

 ----------

-This relationship between `Dashboard_Module_Functions` and `dashboard_Module_Types` ensures flexibility in the dashboard design, allowing users to generate complex visualizations while ensuring that the correct data processing functions are applied based on the graph type and data structure.
+This relationship between `DASHBOARD_MODULE_FUNCTIONS` and `DASHBOARD_MODULE_TYPES` ensures flexibility in the dashboard design, allowing users to generate complex visualizations while ensuring that the correct data processing functions are applied based on the graph type and data structure.

 ----------

-## More About `Dashboard_Module_Functions` and `options`
+## More About `DASHBOARD_MODULE_FUNCTIONS` and `options`

 Each aggregation function (e.g., `top_values`, `sum`, `avg`, `date_histogram`) specifies its required options, which must be present for the function to execute, and its optional options, which enhance or modify the function but are not mandatory.